espanso/website/docs/matches/basics.md

 ## Keyboard Triggers

-Whilst Espanso can respond to CTRL-key triggers, this may be platform-dependent.
-It doesn't support combinations with ALT or META etc..
-The following example works in Linux and Windows 10:
+Espanso can respond to CTRL-key triggers by using their hex-codes (but not ALT- or META-).
+For example:
 ```yml
   - trigger: "\x05" # <ctrl-e>
     replace: testing
     force_mode: keys
 ```
-However, CTRL-character combinations are likely to conflict with editor menu shortcuts and the `force_mode: keys` property may be needed to prevent over-backspacing.
+However, CTRL-character combinations are likely to conflict with editor menu shortcuts, and the `force_mode: keys` property may be needed to prevent over-backspacing.
+A list of the hex-codes may be found at https://ss64.com/ascii.html

 ## Forms